Toni Gogu

-Toni Gogu (born 24 July 1972) is an Albanian lawyer, politician and former pastor.
-Since September 2025, he has served as the Minister of State for Relations with the Parliament of Albania.
+Toni Gogu (born Oltion Gogu; born 24 July 1972) is an Albanian lawyer, politician and former pastor serving as the Minister of Justice of Albania since 6 March 2026.
+He previously served as Minister of State for Relations with Parliament from 19 September 2025 to 6 March 2026, and was a member of the Parliament of Albania from 2021 to 2025.

 Early life and education

 Gogu studied law at the University of Tirana, Faculty of Law, from 1990 to 1994.
 He later completed a master's degree in Public Law at the same faculty between 2004 and 2008.

 Professional career

 From 2001 to 2005, he worked as Chancellor at the Tirana District Court.
 In 2005, he became Director of the Department of Scientific Research at the High Council of Justice, a position he held until September of that year.

 Between 2005 and 2012, Gogu served as Director of the Legal Department at the Bank of Albania.
 From November 2012 to July 2015, he was the Director General of the Deposit Insurance Agency of Albania.

 From September 2015 to October 2017, he was National Director of World Vision in the Western Balkans.